Intel 8080: Separate stack space

 One of the bits in the processor state word (see below) indicates that the processor is accessing data from the stack.
 Using this signal, it is possible to implement a separate stack memory space.
 This feature is seldom used.

-The internal state word
+Status word

-For more advanced systems, during one phase of its working loop, the processor set its "internal state byte" on the data bus.
+For more advanced systems, during the beginning of each machine cycle, the processor places an eight bit status word on the data bus.
 This byte contains flags that determine whether the memory or I/O port is accessed and whether it is necessary to handle an interrupt.

 The interrupt system state (enabled or disabled) is also output on a separate pin.
 For simple systems, where the interrupts are not used, it is possible to find cases where this pin is used as an additional single-bit output port (the popular Radio-86RK computer made in the Soviet Union, for instance).

+Interrupts

+Hardware interrupts are initiated by asserting the interrupt request (INT) pin.
+At the next opcode fetch cycle (M1), the interrupt will be acknowledged with the INTA state code.
+At this time, an instruction is "jammed" (Intel's word) by external hardware on the data bus.
+This can be a one-byte RST instruction, or if using an Intel 8259, a CALL instruction.
+Interrupts may be enabled and disabled with EI and DI instructions, respectively.
+Interrupts are disabled after an INTA; they must be re-enabled explicitly by the interrupt service routine.
+The 8080 does not support non-maskable interrupts.

 Example code

 The following 8080/8085 assembler source code is for a subroutine named memcpy that copies a block of data bytes of a given size from one location to another.
 The data block is copied one byte at a time, and the data movement and looping logic utilizes 16-bit operations.